Star Wars: SC 38 – Reimagined: Production

 In an email to Fast Company, FXitinPost's Christopher Clements explained that the team drew inspiration from the hallway scene of Rogue One: A Star Wars Story (2016), where Darth Vader kills some of the Rebel troops with his lightsaber.

 It took two and a half years for the remake to be completed.
-Most of the time was spent on the postproduction and VFX.
+Most of the time was spent on the post-production and VFX.

 Reception

 Critics

-Star Wars: SC 38 – Reimagined received positive reviews from critics, most of whom lauded the special effects and fighting choreography, and felt that it updated and improved upon the original scene.
-Regarding the visual effects, comparisons have also been drawn with the Star Wars Prequel trilogy, and its third episode, Revenge of the Sith, containing the battle between Obi-Wan and Anakin Skywalker on the planet of Mustafar.
+Star Wars: SC 38 – Reimagined was well received by critics, most of whom lauded the special effects and fighting choreography, and felt that it updated and improved upon the original scene.
+Regarding the visual effects, comparisons have also been drawn with the Star Wars prequel trilogy, particularly its third episode, Revenge of the Sith, which features the battle between Obi-Wan and Anakin Skywalker on the planet of Mustafar.

-Despite praising the project, Darren Orf of Popular Mechanics was displeased and claimed that it encapsulates "what Star Wars films have lost," referring to the negative reception regarding George Lucas' alterations of the Original Star Wars trilogy, and the Star Wars Prequel trilogy "overusing" CGI.
+Despite praising the project, Darren Orf of Popular Mechanics was displeased, claiming that it encapsulates "what Star Wars films have lost," referring to the unfavorable reception regarding George Lucas' alterations of the original Star Wars trilogy and the Star Wars prequel trilogy's "overuse" of CGI.

+Star Wars: SC 38 - Reimagined has received spots on critics' best fan edits and films lists.
+James Richards, Dork Side of the Force, ranked it second on his list, noting the exceptional effort behind the project.
+He highlights how the FXitinPost's reimagining uses CGI, stunt actors, and original footage to enhance the intensity and emotional weight of the duel.
+Andres Diplotti, Cracked.com, placed the short third on his list, praising it as a standout example of how passionate fans can creatively improve media without the restrictions of studio involvement.
+Izak Bulten, Screen Rant, ranked it seventh, noting the choreography, character accuracy, and digital recreation of Obi-Wan as evidence that fan-made special editions can succeed where official ones sometimes fall short.